juzhang/mapclient-fai-workshop/doc/map_installation.rst

 2. Open MAP Client, open the Plugin Manager, set the plugins folder
 3. Save a workflow to disk
 4. Open the workflow in MAP Client
 5. MAP Client should automatically download any plugins in the workflow not already installed.
+An error message will appear when plugins are installed [known bug].
-6. Restart the MAP Client for the newly installed plugins to be usable [known bug].
+6. Restart the MAP Client for the newly installed plugins to be usable.

 Manually
 ~~~~~~~~